 One of the great joys of visiting the Eternal City is sampling and buying Italian cheese, which is widely available across town but may be harder to find (or considerably more expensive) back home.
-Whether you want to buy and eat right away, or vacuum seal your purchases for travel, this is the Local Aromas pick of the best Italian cheese shops in Rome.
+For an insider look at the wonderful world of Italian cheese, take a look at the Foodie Sisters in Italy video on formaggio.
+Then read on for our list of the best Italian cheese shops in the Eternal City.

 Passed down the generations of the Polica family since 1900, the Antica Caciara is a true Trastevere institution.
 Come here for top-notch Pecorino Romano, made just down the road, as well as a great range of cheeses from Lazio and beyond which have been hand-picked by the owner Signor Roberto, one of Rome’s true gentlemen and a local celebrity.
 After just one visit you will feel like part of the family.

 Via di S. Francesco a Ripa, 140A/B (Trastevere)

 Whenever we shop at Rome’s Trionfale Market we cannot resist a visit to Roberto and Luigi’s mouthwatering stand.
 Offering a splendid selection of top-quality Italian gastronomic treats including cured meats, fresh pasta, olive oil, and preserves, there is also a vast array of amazing cheeses just begging for you to take them home.

 Booth 269, Mercato Trionfale, Via Andrea Doria 3 (Vatican)